chuangcaleb/intellichef/README.md

 The forward cost to minimize would simply be the time elapsed.
 This may or may not count the time in between recipe steps.

-A reasonable backwards heuristic function could be the amount of time  -->
+A reasonable backwards heuristic function could be the amount of time an action takes, not counting the idle time in between -->

 <!-- Since the search space is not very big, it is not necessary to run an informed search. -->